stventek/mp-rtt-ocr/README.md

-# RTT-OCR
+# MP-RTT-OCR

-This is a real-time translation (RRT) app that utilizes Optical Character Recognition (OCR) to translate text. it aims to provide enough flexivity for variety of use cases like playing visual novels games, reading a digital book, and more.
+This is a multiplatform (MP) real-time translation (RRT) app that utilizes Optical Character Recognition (OCR). it aims to provide enough flexivity for a variety of use cases like playing visual novels games, reading a digital book, and more.

+## Tested and working on

+- linuxmint 21.1
+- windows 11
+- mac os

 ## Features